magenta-aps/mox/doc/user/api-overview.rst

 This page will give you a wide but incomplete overview of the REST API.
-Refer to :ref:`APIreference` for a complete reference.
+Refer to :ref:`api-reference` for a complete reference.

 Self-documentation